codeus21/AvilesExteriorSolutions/AvilesExteriorSolutions/README.md

 ### Installation

-1. Clone or download this template
+1. Clone the repository or navigate to the project directory

 2. Install dependencies:
    ```bash
    npm install